SmartTensors/NMFk.jl/Readme.md

 Note that the order of columns ('signals') in `W` and  `We[kopt]` are not expected to match.
 Also note that the order of rows ('sensors') in `H` and  `He[kopt]` are also not expected to match.
 The estimated orders will be different every time the code is executed.

+More examples can be found the in the `test` and `examples` directories of NMFk.

 ### Publications: